sebastienheyd/boilerplate/README.md

 language files for form validation are copied for supported languages.
 Thanks to [caouecs/Laravel-lang](https://github.com/caouecs/Laravel-lang) package !

-You can translate into a language not yet supported by copying the [`vendor`](src/resources/lang/vendor) folder into your resources/lang folder.
+You can translate into a language not yet supported by copying the [`vendor`](src/resources/lang/boilerplate) folder into `resources/lang/vendor/boilerplate` folder.
 After that, copy or rename one of the language folders in the new language folder to create.
 All you have to do is translate.
 If you want to share the language you have added, don't hesitate to make a pull-request.

 NB : Dates are translated by the package [jenssegers/date](https://github.com/jenssegers/date)